2019-SOW-DEV-007/LeapYear/README.md

 * All years not divisible by 4 are NOT leap years.

 ### Running the test
-* To run Unit Test, select the LeapYearKataTests target, press command + u to run the test cases or Go to Product menu in Xcode and Choose Test option to exeute the test cases
-* To run the UI Test, select the LeapYearKataUITests target, press command + u to run the test cases or Go to Product menu in Xcode and Choose Test option to exeute the ui test cases
+* To run Unit Test and UI Test, select the LeapYear target, press command + u to run the test cases or Go to Product menu in Xcode and Choose Test option to exeute the test cases

 ### Design Pattern used to develop this App
 * This application is developed with MVP pattern